mini-pw/PvSTATEM/README.md

 ## Overview
-This package is a simple tool that handles various formats of raw data produced in Multiplex Bead Assay (MBA).
+This package is a simple tool that handles various raw data formats produced in Multiplex Bead Assay (MBA).
 In short, it reads the unstructured, raw data from, e.g., the Luminex device and outputs normalised and well-structured data, which can be used later in more advanced downstream analysis.

 The package includes three main steps for preprocessing the data: